pengpeng-yu/FastPCC/README.md

 ## Other content
+- [`lib/int_sparse_conv`](lib/int_sparse_conv) implements sparse convolution–related operations using integer-only arithmetic and requires a CUDA architecture of SM75 or newer.
 - [`lib/simple_config.py`](lib/simple_config.py) is a simple configuration system supports separate configuration definitions, inheritance of yaml files, basic checks of argument types, and mixed use of yaml files and command line arguments.
+- `lib/entropy_models/rans_coder` is a minor wrapper of RANS coder for simple python calls. `models/convolutional/lossy_coord_v3/rans_coder` is a simpler version.
 - `lib/entropy_models` is a minor PyTorch-based re-implementation of the continuous indexed entropy models in tensorflow_compression.
-- `lib/entropy_models/rans_coder` is a minor wrapper of RANS coder for simple python calls.
 - `scripts` contains useful scripts for batch testing PCC models, summarizing test results and plotting RD curves (note that you should use `python scripts/xxx.py` instead of `python xxx.py` to run these scripts).